However you slice it, customers make a business.

 Mutual engagement plans

-Customers don’t always properly engage with a product and there can be a lot lost in translation, culminating in a poor relationship and high churn rate.
+Customers don’t always properly engage with a product and there can be a lot lost in translation, culminating in a poor relationship and a high churn rate.

 Looking through the lens of the customer, you need to ensure they know how they’ll benefit from your product through your re-onboarding efforts.
 Show the customer that you intend to provide tailored support in the future for their specific needs.